arnavsinghvi11/officeqa_agentbeats/README.md

 1. Fork the [OfficeQA Leaderboard](https://github.com/arnavsinghvi11/officeqa-leaderboard)
 2. Edit `scenario.toml`:
    - Set your agent's `agentbeats_id` under `[[participants]]`
+   - Configure your agent's Docker image and environment variables
    - Add API keys to your fork's GitHub Secrets
-3. Push changes to trigger the assessment
+3. Push changes to trigger the GitHub Actions workflow
 4. Submit a PR with your results

 ### Agent Requirements